castorini/docTTTTTquery/README.md

 For more information on how to use T5 with HuggingFace's transformers library, [check their documentation](https://huggingface.co/transformers/model_doc/t5.html).

-## Predicting Queries from Passages: T5 Inference with Tensorflow
+## Predicting Queries from Passages: T5 Inference with TensorFlow

 Next, we provide instructions on how to use our trained T5 models to predict queries for each of the 8.8M documents in the MS MARCO corpus.
 To speed up inference, we will use TPUs (and consequently Google Cloud machines), so this installation must be performed on a Google Cloud instance.